Nashville police release bodycam footage of police shooting school attacker - KTVZ

 Three children and three adults were killed

-Two Covenant School employees are among the victims of Monday’s mass shooting, according to the school, which was founded in 2001 and teaches preschool through 6th grade, its website states.
+Two Covenant School employees are among the victims of Monday’s mass shooting, according to the school.

-Katherine Koonce was identified as the head of the school, its website says, adding she attended Vanderbilt University and Trevecca Nazarene University in Nashville and got her master’s degree from Georgia State University.
+Katherine Koonce was identified as the head of the school, its website says.
+She attended Vanderbilt University and Trevecca Nazarene University in Nashville and got her master’s degree from Georgia State University.

-Mike Hill was identified in the staff section of the Covenant Presbyterian Church’s website, which is now offline.
-He was listed as facilities/kitchen staff.
-A friend of Mike Hill confirmed his image to CNN.
+Mike Hill was identified in the staff section of the Covenant Presbyterian Church’s website as facilities/kitchen staff.
 Hill, 61, was a custodian at the school, per police.
+A friend confirmed his image to CNN.

+Cynthia Peak, 61, was believed to be a substitute teacher, police said Monday.

 “Our community is heartbroken.
 We are grieving tremendous loss and are in shock coming out of the terror that shattered our school and church.
-We are focused on loving our students, our families, our faculty and staff and beginning the process of healing,” Covenant school said in a statement obtained by CNN affiliate WZTV.
+We are focused on loving our students, our families, our faculty and staff and beginning the process of healing,” the school said in a statement.

+“Law enforcement is conducting its investigation, and while we understand there is a lot of interest and there will be a lot of discussion about and speculation surrounding what happened, we will continue to prioritize the well-being of our community.

 Cooper, the Nashville mayor, said he is “overwhelmed at the thought of the loss of these families, of the future lost by these children and their families.”